Michael A.R. Sanchez

 Pilar Gauthier (Menominee/Ho-Chunk)

 Pōsōh!
 Pilar is a Counseling Psychology Ph.D. student at UW-Madison.
 She is from the Menominee Indian Reservation; a resilient and beautiful community located several hours north of Madison.
-Pilar is a licensed professional counselor in Wisconsin and is excited about the opportunity to build on her skills at UW-Madison.
+Pilar is a licensed professional counselor in Wisconsin and is now focusing on neuropsychology.
 Pilar is on Dr. Thompson’s research team and studying the impact of poverty on underemployment among women.
 She is a current Fellow in the Graduate Training Program to develop a Mental Health Equity program that aims to provide psychology services to rural communities in the state.
 Pilar’s research interests are concerned with healing and wellness in Indigenous communities, with particular focus on intergenerational trauma and comorbid PTSD and addiction.
 She earned her Bachelors of Science in First Nations Studies and Psychology at the University of Wisconsin-Green Bay and her Master’s Degree in Mental Health Counseling at Western Washington University.
 She is a member and mentee of the National Society of Indian Psychologists.
 Outside of school, she enjoys spending quality time with her children and family doing their favorite activities, including, family dinners, playing rummy and watching the Marvel movies.

 Anna Kawennison Fetter